 7. Confidence

-Talking to clients about money is a significant component of the collections or A/R specialist work, thus this requires a strong personality.
+Talking to clients about money is a significant component of the collections or A/R specialist work; thus, this requires a strong personality.
 These experts need to be sufficiently self-assured to deal with customer financial issues and objections.
 The subject of money is frequently one that is sensitive and emotional.
-An assured collections agent will be relaxed enough to empathise yet firm enough to guarantee that a payment plan is established.
+An assured collections agent will be relaxed enough to empathize yet firm enough to guarantee that a payment plan is established.

 8. Training